 During continuous integration (CI), all Python and Cython code in freud is tested with flake8 to ensure PEP 8 compliance.
+Additionally, all CMake code is tested using cmakelang's cmake-format.
 It is strongly recommended to set up a pre-commit hook to ensure code is compliant before pushing to the repository: